paritytech/polkadot/roadmap/implementors-guide/src/node/utility/candidate-validation.md

 ## Functionality

 Given a candidate, its validation code, and its PoV, determine whether the candidate is valid.
 There are a few different situations this code will be called in, and this will lead to variance in where the parameters originate.
-Determining the parameters is beyond the scope of this module.
+Determining the parameters is beyond the scope of this subsystem.